Pharkie/ESP32-C3-OLED-Demo/README.md

 **Scanning Tips:**

-- Use dedicated QR scanner apps rather than iPhone camera
+- Turn off Macro mode (flower icon) or avoid being so close the camera goes into Macro mode, since it seems to stop picking up QR codes
-- Turn OFF macro mode for better recognition
+- Better to keep a distance from the code then use Zoom to bring the QR code into focus in the frame.
-- Hold phone 12 inches away.
+- Dedicated QR scanner apps seem to work better than the iPhone camera app

 ## License